anapartner-com/quay-registry/README.md

      }
 ]
 ```
-By default, the quay-storage volume is where any uploaded containers will reside within the registry.
+By default, the quay-storage volume is where any uploaded containers will reside within the registry.<br>
-To compare, if [docker registry](https://hub.docker.com/_/registry) is used with on-prem, you may change this mount point to a NFS share.
+To compare, if [docker registry](https://hub.docker.com/_/registry) is used with airgap/on-premise deployments, you may change this mount point to a NFS share.
 ```
 podman volume inspect quay-storage
 [